 It is noted that in this technical area, there are a vast number of field techniques that can add understanding to the complex set of factors that govern water quality in the receiving system.
 These include such things as dye studies, tracers, more complex parameter sets, and even quantitative modeling of transport and ecosystem response.
 These are not considered responsive to the immediate need as defined for the present assessment.
-The above list of suggested improvements are all intended to provide improvements in quality and dependability, leading to better and more useful results, without a massive upscale in level of effort.
+Suggested improvements listed above are all intended to provide improvements in quality and dependability, leading to better and more useful results, without a massive upscale in level of effort.